Busting Myths Around BLOCKCHAIN Ecosystem & Cryptocurrencies

 Inter-Connection between Cryptocurrencies, Stablecoins, and CBDC’s:

 For someone who knows the inside-out of the financial industry may observe the connecting points between Cryptocurrencies, Stablecoins, and Central Bank Digital Currencies (CBDC).
-For a layman, he/she may view these terms as different iPhones coming into the market or the updates for the software making it more efficient.
+As a layman, he/she may view these terms as different iPhones coming into the market or the updates for the software making it more efficient.
 In the initial interval since blockchain’s entrance, several hurdles came across in the forms of scams, phishing, etc leading to the increment of volatility in the structure.
 Just like in the scenario of the entrance of the World Wide Web, with empirical evidence, the overall structure got modified.
 As cryptocurrencies started being prominently utilized around 2014, various frauds also occurred in that interval.
 Due to numerous cases of volatility being compromised, Multinational Corporations and other stakeholders lost a big proportion of money.
-To compensate and fix the issue, stable-coins came into the picture.
-One key factor among others which appealed stakeholders because of its similarity with traditional currency.
+To compensate and fix the issue, stablecoins came into the picture.
+One key factor among others appealed to stakeholders because of its similarity with traditional currency.
 That objective is acting as a store of value and a medium of exchange and a unit of account as well.

 A stablecoin at the core is a cryptocurrency that maintains a stable value concerning the target price like the US Dollar.
-Mostly, stablecoins combine the algorithmic techniques along with the management of supply.
-Doing so makes the market incentivize by making commerce the coin for $1 or less.
+Mostly, stablecoins combine algorithmic techniques along with the management of supply.
+Doing so makes the market incentivized by making commerce the coin for $1 or less.
 A stablecoin unlike other cryptocurrencies can minimize the exchange rate of volatility but isn’t entirely open and permission-less.
 Technically speaking, stablecoins are fabricated over Ethereum Blockchain Protocol.
 The reason for it is to swiftly modify the compatibility of the freshly issued asset along with the pre-existing infrastructure.
 The most recent modification with regards to stablecoins is in corporate governance.
 Specifically, crypto-exchanges, clearinghouses, and many more to come can be categorized under Electronic Shares on a Distributed Ledger.
 In a nutshell, the recent version of stablecoins may establish an architectural layer for crypto assets.
 Theoretically and practically as well, stablecoin could become the norm for usage as it can permit liquidity to exchanges.
-To make the blockchain ecosystem enter the mainstream financial institutions, CBDC’s would have to imbibe such newer digital currencies and invest in them to regain the people’s trust.
-Observing and using such technologies in daily activities will make them (individuals utilizing the technology) want to use blockchain, cryptocurrencies, stablecoins, consciously, or unconsciously.
+To make the blockchain ecosystem enter the mainstream financial institutions, CBDC would have to imbibe such newer digital currencies and invest in them to regain the people’s trust.
+Observing and using such technologies in daily activities will make them (individuals utilizing the technology) want to use blockchain, cryptocurrencies, and stablecoins, consciously, or unconsciously.

 Cryptocurrencies perceived as Speculative Bubbles:

 The most recent bubble in the technology industry was the dotcom bubble also referred to as the internet bubble.
-A bubble or one may also call it an illusion, starts with an assumption that firms in which venture capitalists invest may deliver profits in the future.
+A bubble or one may also call an illusion, starts with an assumption that firms in which venture capitalists invest may deliver profits in the future.
 But due to several factors like non-genuine technology, discarding financial accountability, focusing more on brand building, etc, the bubble or the illusion busted.
 At the core, a speculative bubble can be examined and deduced of consisting economical and behavioral factors.
 A bubble is defined as a scenario where the circulation or the broadcasting of some information propels the investor’s eagerness psychologically from one individual to another.
 Economists and people in the Financial Services Industry as well have scrutinized prior bubbles busted.
 Some common factors/biases include:

 - Purchasing an overvalued commodity even after knowing it beforehand.